 Opportunities for students

 If you're a UMass Dartmouth student who wants to join the Urban Initiative team, a good first step is to familiarize yourself with our work.
-Our website is a good place to start, but also visit our blog, Facebook page, and the website of our newest project, SouthCoast Urban Indicators.
+This website is a good place to start, but also visit our blog and the website of our signature effort, the SouthCoast Urban Indicators Project.
 You should also check out past newsletters (see our 'News' page) to learn about the projects we're currently working on.

 A few times a year, we'll use this space to post specific opportunities--usually paid graduate or undergraduate research assistant positions that require 12-20 hours of work.
 Unpaid interns are welcome year-round.
 To learn more about these opportunities, email Project Manager Colleen Dawicki (firstname.lastname@example.org).